Cavity Wall Insulation Cost

 If you have a fixed budget, then you should look into cavity wall insulation grants.
 These are available to some homeowners through energy suppliers.
 The grants can cover some or all of the cost to lay cavity wall insulation.

 How beneficial to energy efficiency would cavity wall insulation be?
-What other advantages would it offer, aside from keeping my home warmer for less?
+Does it offer any other advantages, aside from keeping my home warmer for less?

 Cavity Wall Insulation Prices